coleblackman/TIDENet/README.md

 ### CIFAR-10 Quantized Model

 The structure of the CIFAR-10 dataset neural network model we are using was written by teams at IBM and The University of Illinois at Urbana-Champaign.
+It was trained with 7000 iterations and is quantized to 16 bits for activation layers.

 ## DNNBuilder (also referred to as AccDNN)